-Combined heat and power refers to an energy-efficient system that generates electricity from several types of fuels and has the ability to capture the heat that is generated and can be reused for space heating, domestic hot water, and industrial processes among others.
-These systems can be installed at several places such as buildings, utilities, and individual facilities, and others.
-Combined heat and power systems are often considered useful especially for those facilities that have the requirement of electricity and heat both.
+Combined heat and power refers to an energy-efficient system that generates electricity from several types of fuels and has the ability to capture the heat that is generated and can be reused for space heating, domestic hot water, and industrial processes, among others.
+These systems can be installed in several places, such as buildings, utilities, individual facilities, and others.
+Combined heat and power systems are often considered useful, especially for those facilities that have both requirements for electricity and heat both.

-According to the United States Environmental Protection Agency, approximately two-thirds of the energy that is primarily used by conventional energy systems is often wasted as discharged heat to the atmosphere.
+According to the United States Environmental Protection Agency, approximately two-thirds of the energy that is primarily used by conventional energy systems is often wasted as discharged heat into the atmosphere.
 During the electricity distribution process, a significant amount of energy is also wasted in the form of heat.
-Thus, these systems are considered as highly beneficial as they are able to capture the heat and help in distribution losses.
+Thus, these systems are considered highly beneficial as they are able to capture the heat and help with distribution losses.
 These systems are able to improve efficiency by almost 80% which is around 30% higher than the conventional technologies used.

 Natural Gas to hold a healthy market share